 Tuition reimbursement is a contractual agreement between an employer and employee in which a company agrees to help pay for an employee to further his or her education.
 Companies offer these programs to encourage employee loyalty and to help their employees receive the training needed to better perform their jobs.

 Why Do Companies Offer Tuition Reimbursement?

 How Does Tuition Reimbursement Work?

-While each company will have their own tuition reimbursement system, there are some common features.
+While each company will have its own tuition reimbursement system, there are some common features.

 When will I get my tuition money?